 - Lemon biscotti made with lemon extract instead of lemon zest and/or lemon juice, stay fresh and crunchy longer.
 Icing made with lemon juice/powder tends to get spotted after a few days.
 Use lemon extract instead of lemon juice/powder in the icing if you want the biscotti to look good longer.

-Lemon Biscotti are delicious in their simplicity.
-With or without icing, lemon lovers will be delighted.
-For variety, there are many add-ins that pair well with the lemon dough.
+Add-ins that pair well with the lemon dough.
 Fold ½ cup – ¾ cup of any of these items into the dough before shaping.

 - Chopped or slivered almonds